qoherent/ria-hub-docs/docs/content/.Installation/from-binary.en-us.md

 ## Updating to a new version

-You can update to a new version of Gitea by stopping Gitea, replacing the binary at `/usr/local/bin/gitea` and restarting the instance.
+You can update to a new version of RIA Hub by stopping RIA Hub, replacing the binary at `/usr/local/bin/gitea` and restarting the instance.
 The binary file name should not be changed during the update to avoid problems in existing repositories.

 It is recommended that you make a [backup](administration/backup-and-restore.md) before updating your installation.